Open for business in Central Oregon

 The Bulletin embarked on a mission to support businesses small and large throughout the pandemic.
 During these chaotic times, it’s not easy to find out which businesses are open or closed.
 Your community newspaper wanted to do what it does best and inform by creating an easy -to -read list as well as a map.

-Supporting local businesses and businesses helps the community’s economy now and as we emerge from the pandemic.
+Supporting local businesses helps the community’s economy now and as we emerge from the pandemic.
 We’re all in this together.

 Open for business: Bend